...at the School of Medicine

 Look up other people in the University Directory.

-Dean, School of Medicine and Vice President for Medical Affairs, Case Western Reserve University
+Dean, School of Medicine and Senior Vice President for Medical Affairs, Case Western Reserve University

 Pamela B. Davis, MD, PhD, became Dean of the School of Medicine and Vice President for Medical Affairs in 2007 after serving as interim dean during the previous year.
 She holds the Arline H. and Curtis F. Garvin Research Professorship, and is both a professor of pediatrics, physiology and biophysics, as well as a professor of molecular biology and microbiology.

 In 2013 the university announced a landmark partnership with the Cleveland Clinic to create a state-of-the-art medical education building.
 The shared space will enroll students from the medical school’s two tracks, the university programs and the Cleveland Clinic Lerner College of Medicine.
 The school also is the primary affiliate of University Hospitals Case Medical Center, and has formal relationships with the Louis Stokes VA Medical Center and MetroHealth Medical Center, the region’s leading public hospital.

 Dean Davis is the principal investigator for the school’s $64.6 million Clinical and Translational Science Award (CTSA) program, continued for a second-five year period in 2012; until last year’s renewal, the original 2007 award of $64 million was the largest the National Institutes of Health had ever awarded in Northeast Ohio

 Dean Davis also is a prolific researcher whose work focuses largely on cystic fibrosis.
 She has published with more than 130 articles in peer review journals, and has continuously funded by the NIH for more than three decades.